consultimi/libxtabml/ARCHITECTURE.md

 - **Element**: Individual item (label) in a group
 - **Control**: Metadata (weight, base, etc.)
 - **DataCell**: Individual cell value or missing indicator
+- DataRowSeries: A collection of cells defined by a single statistic (e.g. ColumnPercent)
+- DataRow: A collection of DataRowSeries

 All types derive `Serialize` and `Deserialize` for JSON/other format support.